SOC - Sociology

 Cross-listed as AGE 520.
-Analyzes the families and family systems of older people.
-Emphasizes demographic and historical changes, caregiving, and intergenerational exchanges and relationships.
+An analysis of the families and family systems of older people.
+Emphasizes demographic and historical changes, widowhood, caregiving and intergenerational relationships as these relate to the family life of older people.
 Course includes diversity content.
-Prerequisite: SOC 111 or AGE 100 or junior standing.
+Prerequisite: AGE 100, SOC 111, or junior standing.

 SOC 528.
 Schools and Society (3).

-General education advanced further study course.
-Introduction to sociological perspectives on the purpose of schools and their connection to the larger society.
+General education social and behavioral sciences advanced further study course.
+Introduces sociological perspectives on the purpose of schools and their connection to the larger society.
 Uses key sociological concepts, theories and methods to go beyond individual experiences and explore the educational system in the context of larger social forces.
 Examines the multiple functions and goals of education, stratification between schools and within schools, and inequalities of race, social class and gender.
 Other topics may include family and school relationships, bullying and youth culture, sexuality education, and educational policy issues.
 Course includes diversity content.
 Prerequisite: SOC 111.

 SOC 534.
 Urban Sociology (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Studies the process of urbanization and its influence on the development of cultural and social structures throughout the world.
 Also discusses social problems associated with urbanization.
 Course includes diversity content.
 Prerequisite: SOC 111.

 SOC 537.
 The Social Consequences of Disability (3).